A taste of ancient Kyoto with displays of weaving and textiles

-The Orinasu-kan is tucked away in a corner of Nishijin, the historic center of textile manufacturing in Kyoto.
-This museum offers exhibits on the area's history as well as a chance to see craftspeople in action as they hand weave textiles.
+Orinasukan is tucked away in the corner of Nishijin, the historic center of textile manufacturing in Kyoto.
+This museum offers exhibits on the area's history as well as a chance to see craftspeople in action as they hand-weave textiles.
 Fabric enthusiasts will enjoy the various Japanese textiles displayed here, including some traditional Noh theater costumes.

-The Orinasukan Museum is located in Kyoto which can be accessed by bus plus a short walk from Kyoto station.
+Orinasukan can be accessed by bus and then a short walk from Kyoto Station.

-Take bus number nine from Kyoto Station to Horikawa Imadegawa Bus Stop.
-It's a 10 minute walk from there.
+Take bus #9 from Kyoto Station to Horikawa Imadegawa bus stop.
+The museum is a 10-minute walk from there.

 The museum itself is a notable piece of traditional Japanese architecture, an old Nishijin building that was renovated and repurposed.
 In contrast with the often-crowded Nishijin Textile Center, Orinasukan has a calm and quiet atmosphere, ideal for studying the fabrics on show.
 Across the street, you'll find the Susamei-sha building, where you can admire a selection of gorgeous kimono on display.